 To simulate the desperation of living in such a world, surviving players receive monetary awards based on their stats, and real electric shocks when they are injured.
 Food, sleep, and other supplies are only for those who find them in the game.
 And, because this is a reality TV show, not a virtual reality TV show, viewers only watch the players in the real world.
 No VR scenes, at all.

-Teenagers are extreme people.
+Teenagers are extremely people.
 In them, emotion and personality are tremendous, not yet faded and disparaged by time.
 Starring a changing cast of suburban high school students who are by turns sarcastic, adoring, awkward, privileged, bold, and mistaken, “Extreme: Teenagers” has all the ingredients of a documentary-style hit.
 The show’s characters will even brand themselves — there is little a teenager loves more than a label.

 I imagine “Extreme: White Collar” (like “The Office” and “Parks and Recreation,” only real), “Extreme: Home Composters” (an untapped, but dogmatic, demographic), and “Extreme: Publishers” (who wouldn’t want to watch a show about the employees of a perpetually dying industry?) will be follow-up successes.